 1. Simplify Navigation and Improve Usability

 The simpler and faster your site is to use, the longer people will stay engaged.
-Simplify navigation by organizing menus, ensuring all links work, and minimizing steps users need to reach vital information like product pages or forms.
+Simplify navigation by organizing menus, ensuring all links work, and minimizing the number of steps users need to reach vital information like product pages or forms.

 Quick Wins: